-City of Red Deer, AB – Red Deer recently added seventeen new compressed natural gas (CNG) transit buses to the Red Deer Transit fleet, as well as construction of a CNG fuelling station and upgrades to its bus storage facility and maintenance garage.
+City of Red Deer, AB – Red Deer recently added seventeen new compressed natural gas (CNG) transit buses to the Red Deer Transit fleet, as well as constructing a CNG fuelling station and completing upgrades to its bus storage facility and maintenance garage.
 The CNG buses will lessen Red Deer Transit’s impact on the environment with reduced greenhouse gas emissions, while saving on the costs of fuel and regular maintenance.
 Compared with Transit’s current diesel-fuelled buses, the new CNG buses use 30% less fuel per kilometre travelled and CNG fuel costs are 40% lower than diesel.

 “These new CNG buses in Red Deer will help ensure residents have access to modern, clean and reliable public transit services,” said the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities.

 The City used $5 million of its federal Gas Tax Fund allocation, as well as $10.1 million in provincial GreenTRIP funding toward this project.
 The City funded approximately $600,000 from fuel and capital reserves to cover the remaining costs.